 Exchange Rate FAQs

-How to calculate exchange rates?
+How to calculate travel money conversion from exchange rates?

 Why do exchange rates change?

 In a nutshell, currencies fluctuate based on supply and demand.
 A high demand for a currency or a shortage in supply will cause an increase in price.
 The supply and demand of a currency is tied to a number of intertwined factors such as inflation rate and the country’s political and economic conditions.
-With some many factors at play it is impossible to accurately forecast currency rates.
+With so many factors at play it is impossible to accurately forecast currency rates.

 How to get the best exchange rate?